Sleep medications and the elderly — the risks of pharmaceutical sleep

 I remember my mother asking for sleep medication because she thought it would solve everything.
 She'd read that she should get eight hours and wasn't, and it felt like a failure.
 What she didn't understand, and what the doctor didn't emphasize enough, is that sleep naturally changes with age.
 Older adults need less sleep.
 They sleep lighter.
 They wake more during the night.
 This is normal.
 Taking a medication to force yourself to sleep through eight hours when your body only needs six is like fighting your own biology.

-The medications that doctors used to prescribe for sleep in older adults, the ones that put people into a dead sleep, cause falls.
+The medications that doctors used to prescribe freely for sleep in older adults, the ones that put people into a dead sleep, cause falls.
 They cause fractures.
 They cause cognitive problems.
 Some of them cause confusion and behavior changes that look like dementia but go away when you stop the medication.
-The medications on the Beers Criteria for medications to avoid in older adults include many sleep aids.
-These are evidence-based lists created by geriatricians because these medications hurt older people.
+The AGS Beers Criteria, an evidence-based list of medications to avoid in older adults developed by geriatricians, includes benzodiazepines, non-benzodiazepine sleep aids, and several other sedating drugs.
 Yet they're still prescribed commonly because the demand for sleep is high and the desire for a quick fix is stronger than the desire to do what's actually safe.

 Why Sleep Changes With Age